antaresproject/docs/docs/antares_concepts/components_&_modules.md

 ### Public

-In this catalogue can be found all essential javascript, css, and img files used by a component.
+In this catalogue can be found all essential javascript, css, and img files used by a module.
 Preprocessors such less, sass, scss may be equally used for conversion [(click here for details)](https://github.com/kriswallsmith/assetic).

 An example of the content: